Here are the most common questions we’ve been asked

 The FPS 2015 is a contributory pension scheme.
 Trainees will pay in 11% of their annual salary, and Essex County Fire and Rescue Service pays contributions to the scheme of 14.3% pensionable pay.

-Unfortunately no. Candidates will be placed at stations where there are vacancies.
+Unfortunately not.
+Candidates will be placed at stations where there are vacancies, though you can always state a preference and we will take this into consideration.

 Yes, there are opportunities and a clear path for development and promotion.
 Through our learning and development programmes, all employees have access to a suite of training courses to enhance, develop current skills and grow your knowledge.
 We always encourage employees to achieve the highest level they can and we actively support promotion.